junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Moose," Crowley squints at him.
 "Aren't you always the peacemaker?
 I was just trying to tell your brother how helpful I was!"

 "Yes you were, and we are grateful for that.
-Now would you mind do us another favor of loaning Nick's body?
+Now, would you mind doing us another favor of loaning Nick's body?
 We want the same thing here, anyway, right?
 Lucifer in that body, and you got the controller, I assume?"
 Sam says smoothly.
 "We'll need to borrow the remote too, if you don't mind."

 Crowley seems to be pleased, smiling like a cat tasting butter.
 "You promised to give him back, right?
-I got a buck load of things I'd like to try there, start with hopping on one feet and dancing with one hand touching his nose."
+I got a buckload of things I'd like to try there, start with hopping on one foot and dancing with one hand touching his nose."

 Dean rolls his eyes impatiently.
 "Yes, you can have all the fun once we're done with him.
 Now, the body, please?
 We don't have all day here."

-They load Nick's body into the trunk of the impala, hidden inside a sackbag as if it's just a large bag of potato.
+They load Nick's body into the trunk of the Impala, hidden inside a sackbag as if it's just a large bag of potatoes.
 The demon inside stays in there, part of the buy-one-get-one-for-free deal, as Crowley says.
 With the iron chains still wrapped around the body and the demon-proof sigil in the trunk, the demon can't get anywhere anyway.
 And with all the spell work and runes, the demon doesn't wake up however rough they haul and drag the body.
 Dean thinks it's fine then, they can handle a punch-the-clock demon even if he gets inside the bunker and gets loose.

 They leave Crowley's place hastily.